iw-tom/policies/ISO-27001/securityincidentreporting/readme.md

 * Mitigation
 * Decisions needed

-The Security Incident Log can be found [here](https://docs.google.com/spreadsheets/d/1NxIoFZLzkpmQlwXNpvoj3Uyb6-z540l6NrDg8B0yJSs/edit#gid=75233254)
+The Security Incident Log can be found [here](https://docs.google.com/) - Needs a link

 It is the responsibility of the [ISMS Committee](../README.md#the-isms-committee) to ensure that an investigation can follow the incident.
 For example by:
 * Understanding how the incident occurred and what led to the compromise
 * Securing all necessary system documentation, such as logs, audit trails
 * Interviewing personnel as needed
-* Examining any third party providers and their respective products and services that are utilised within Infinity Works’s network architecture
+* Examining any third party providers and their respective products and services that are utilised within Opus Works’s network architecture
 * If warranted, a third party for assisting in the investigation of the incident may be utilised (this will be done at the management’s discretion)

 ## Recovery